What to do in Christchurch, based on your travel style

 christchurch tram rolls through the middle of pastel coloured new regent street

-From the rubble, the city reinvented itself.
+I love the grit of Christchurch.
 There are still abandoned buildings scribbled with graffiti, and the cathedral has yet to rise from the dust.

 A heads up that this article contains affiliate links.
 I may make a small commission — at no extra cost to you! — should you make a purchase through these links.
 Thanks for your support.